dinphil/code-weekend/Markdown/Code Weekend.md

 ![Javascript meme](http://splurd.com/comics/images/1337794967.jpg)

 Every webpage is built in the HTML DOM (Document Object Model).
-This means that every element in the HTML is an element (or a Node, the mathamatical kind - not to be confused with Node.JS).
+This means that every element in the HTML is an element (or a Node, the mathematical kind - not to be confused with Node.JS).
 So we could call this paragraph an element in the DOM; the same is true of any of the images and pretty much everything else here.

 Let's start with HTML (Hypertext Markup Language).